 The incident made the world rethink the responses to the choke points.
 A flurry of alternative routes was proposed, including the sea routes and Landrail routes.
 Israel too announced the Ben Gurion Canal.

 Ben Gurion Canal will give Israel the freedom from blackmail arising out of access to the Suez Canal.
 Arab states have been leveraging the Red Sea to pressure Israel and in response, Israel has decided to gain more control of the Red Sea.
 Not just the Arab states, even the African states around the Red Sea have conflicts among themselves and their strategies to deal with it are a concern to the Red Sea stakeholders.
 These African countries have cultural and economic affinities with the Arab states.

-The strategic and mineral based economic potential of Red Sea attracts even the big powers.
-In the past it was an area of rivalry between the US and the Soviet Union which still continues in a milder manner.
+The strategic and mineral-based economic potential of the Red Sea attracts even the big powers.
+In the past, it was an area of rivalry between the US and the Soviet Union which still continues in a milder manner.